Welcome to OSU

 - Obtain Your OSU ID Card

-Each person formally associated with Oklahoma State University is issued an ID card.
+Each person formally associated with OSU is issued an ID card.
 Generally, the ID card is used in person to gain access to services or make purchases on campus.

 - Purchase a Parking Permit